fbk-most/civic-digital-twins/docs/design/dd-000-engine.md

 export DTMODEL_ENGINE_FLAGS=jit,trace
 ```

-However specified, the `jit` flag turns on JIT evaluation on a
+The `jit` flag turns on JIT evaluation on a
 per-`State` basis.
 In the current prototype, there is no global
 function cache.
+In practical terms this means that, Numba
+will recompile if you use a new state (unless you copy the
-We may consider this as part of future work,
+`jitted` field from a previous state.)
+We may consider better
+caching as part of future work, particularly if we decide
-particularly if we decide to merge this code.
+to merge the Numba branch.

 Given the following tree: